alicolville/meal-tracker/readme.txt

   * When adding or editing a meal form, the Quantity field is not validated correctly.

+* Improvment: Major overhaul of CSS.
 * Improvement: Added unified look that ensures it looks more consistent across various themes.

 = 1.2 =